-Training on cleaning, sanitizing, disinfecting, and ventilation protocols will be provided to all employees, especially custodial and maintenance staff - CDC Cleaning & Disinfecting Community Facilities, CDC Cleaning & Disinfecting Your Facility.
+Training on cleaning, sanitizing, disinfecting, and ventilation protocols will be provided to all employees, especially custodial and maintenance staff - CDC Cleaning & Disinfecting Your Facility.

-Requirements Action Steps Action Steps Under Lead Materials, PD Under Substantial Low or Moderate Individual and Resources, and/or Required Phase Phase(s) Position Supports Needed (Y/N) Cleaning, sanitizing, disinfecting, and ventilating learning spaces, surfaces, and any other areas used by students (i.e., restrooms, drinking fountains, hallways, and transportation) Order of the Secretary of the Pennsylvania Department of Health Directing Public School Entities in Counties with Substantial Community Transmission to Attest to Health and Safety Protocols Clean and disinfect frequently touched surfaces and objects within the school and on school busses at least daily, including desks, door handles, and sinks, using Peroxide Multi-Surface Cleaner & Disinfectant(or similar product).
-Increase routine cleaning and disinfecting of surfaces and other areas used by students to include the weekly (or more frequently as needed) use of the Clorox Total 360 System, or comparable system, to include an electrostatic discharge.
-Cleaning Disinfecting your Facility recommends outdoor areas, like playgrounds in schools, generally require normal routine Cleaning.
-Increase the Minimum Efficiency Reporting Value (MERV Rating) in our classroom univent air filters from 5 to 8, which is the maximum size that can fit into our systems.
-Increase the Minimum Efficiency Reporting Value (MERV Rating) in our systems.
-Rick Marciniak, Director of Facilities Peroxide Multi-Surface Cleaner & Disinfectant Hand-sanitizer dispensers Disinfecting wipes Retrofit kit to change a water fountain into a water bottle filling station Clorox Total 360 System Yes

-Rooftop unit air filters to

-13, which can only fit

-into the high school's
+Requirements Action Steps under Yellow Phase Action Steps under Green Phase Lead Individual and Position Materials, Resources, and or Supports Needed PD Required (Y/N) Cleaning, sanitizing, disinfecting, and ventilating learning spaces, surfaces, and any other areas used by students (i.e., restrooms, drinking fountains, hallways, and transportation) All Steps in the Green Phase Plus - Increase routine cleaning and disinfecting of surfaces and other areas used by students to include the daily use of the Clorox Total 360 System, or comparable system, to include an electrostatic discharge.
+Clean and disinfect frequently touched surfaces and objects within the school and on school busses at least daily, including desks, door handles, and sinks, using Peroxide Multi-Surface Cleaner & Disinfectant (or similar product).
+Increase routine cleaning and disinfecting of surfaces and other areas used by students to include the weekly use of the Clorox Total 360 System, or comparable system, to include an electrostatic discharge.
+Cleaning & Disinfecting your Facility recommends outdoor areas, like playgrounds in schools, generally require normal routine cleaning.
+Increase the Minimum Efficiency Reporting Value (MERV Rating) in our classroom univent air filters from 5 to 8, Rick Marciniak, Director of Facilities Peroxide Multi-Surface Cleaner & Disinfectant Hand-sanitizer dispensers Disinfecting wipes Retrofit kit to change a water fountain into a water bottle filling station Clorox Total 360 System Yes which is the maximum size that can fit into our systems.
+Increase the Minimum Efficiency Reporting Value (MERV Rating) in the High School Rooftop unit air filters to 13, which can only fit into the high school's rooftop unit.
+Increase the Minimum Efficiency Reporting Value (MERV Rating) in every building rooftop unit air filter that conditions the air in designated, larger spaces to 13.
+Increase the amount of fresh air as part of the ventilation system from 10% to 30%.
+Open windows and doors when possible.
+Hand-sanitizer dispensers exist at each of the building's utilized entrances and strategically placed at high traffic areas in each building.
+Classrooms without sinks will have hand-sanitizer dispensers available.
+Disinfecting wipes, or a comparable cleaning solution/paper towels, will be available for shared use items for cleaning in between use as needed.

-rooftop unit.

-Increase the Minimum

-Efficiency Reporting

-Value (MERV Rating) in

-every building rooftop

-unit air filter that

-conditions the air in

-designated, larger

-spaces to 13.

-In any and the constant of

-Increase the amount of

-fresh air as part of the ventilation system from

-10% to 30%.
-Open

-windows and doors

-when possible.

-when possible.

-Hand-sanitizer

-dispensers exist at

-each of the building's

-utilized entrances and

-strategically placed at

-high traffic areas in

-each building.

-Classrooms without

-sinks will have

-hand-sanitizer

-dispensers available.

-dispensers available.

-Disinfecting wipes, or a

-comparable cleaning

-solution/paper towels,

-will be available for

-shared use items for

-cleaning in between

-use as needed.

-Limit the use of

-communal water

-fountains to water bottle

-filling stations only.
-In

-addition to existing water

-bottle filling stations in

-each school, the District

-will minimally retrofit one

-water fountain in each

-school from a traditional

-,

-fountain to a water bottle

-filling station.

-A touchless Point of

-Sale system will be

-implemented in the

-cafeteria.

-Clean and disinfect

-bathrooms frequently

-throughout the day.

-Disinfect shared

-equipment such as

-computers, keyboards, art supplies, tools and

-play/gym equipment

-frequently, and promote

-hand washing before

-and after sharing equipment.
-Limit the

-use of shared

-equipment when

-possible.

-Any space that was

-occupied by an

-individual who tests

-positive for COVID-19

-will be closed off from

-use until thoroughly

-cleaned.
+Limit the use of communal water fountains to water bottle filling stations only.
+In addition to existing water bottle filling stations in each school, the District will minimally retrofit one water fountain in each school from a traditional fountain to a water bottle filling station.
+A touchless Point of Sale system will be implemented in the cafeteria.
+Clean and disinfect bathrooms frequently throughout the day.
+Disinfect shared equipment such as computers, keyboards, art supplies, tools and play/gym equipment frequently, and promote hand washing before and after sharing equipment.
+Limit the use of shared equipment when possible.
+Any space that was occupied by an individual who tests positive for COVID-19 will be closed off from use until thoroughly cleaned.